actualbudget/actual/docs/contributing/writing-docs.md

 ```
 website # the root directory of the documentation site
 ├── docs
-│   └── index.md # the introduction file
+│   └── index.md # the introduction file.
 │   └── faq.md
-│   └── releases.md # release notes
+│   └── releases.md # release notes.
-    └── accounts # Anything relating to accounts, account management or transactions
+    └── accounts # Anything relating to accounts, account management or transactions.
         ...
-    └── advanced # Some more advanced guides for Actual
+    └── advanced # Some more advanced guides for Actual.
         └── scripts
         ...
     └── backup-restore